-Citation with stable link: Philip A. Harland, 'Kretans: Ephoros on Kretan civic organization and customs (mid-fourth century BCE),' Last modified November 4, 2022, http://philipharland.com/Blog/?p=7399.
+Citation with stable link: Philip A. Harland, 'Kretans: Ephoros on Kretan civic organization and customs (mid-fourth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified March 25, 2023, http://philipharland.com/Blog/?p=7399.

 Comments: Ephoros (or: Ephorus) of Kyme (writing ca. 340 BCE), whose works survive only in brief citations by others (in this case Polybios in the second century BCE and Strabo in the first century CE) had some alternative approaches to describing various peoples, including Greeks such as Aitolians (Aetolians) and Kretans (Cretans) who were sometimes marginalized as “uncivilized” or “semi-barbarian”.
 In this case, both Polybios (second century BCE) and Strabo (ca. 18 CE) refer to Ephoros’ substantial discussion of the civic organization of Kretans.
 Polybios’ discussion reflects his own acceptance and promulgation of common negative stereotypes of his own time concerning the Kretans as generally shameful and greedy.
 And so Polybios needs to give some attention to refuting Ephoros’ rather positive discussion of Kretans.
 You can read Polybios’ full comparison of civic organization among different peoples (where Spartans and Romans come out on top) at this link.
 Strabo’s use of Ephoros notes the chronological priority of Kretan customs over other peoples (such as the Spartans) and preserves more details regarding the customs of the Kretans in Ephoros’ time.
 Although Strabo concludes by suggesting the Kretans of his own time were quite different, he seems less concerned with reaffirming strongly negative characterizations.